MrApplejuice/xwiimote-mouse-driver/readme.md

-# Wiimote-mouse
+# xwiimote-mouse-driver

-This project implements a userspace mouse driver for Linux (root required!).
+This project implements a userspace mouse driver for Linux (root required).
 The general design is to interface with the kernel wiimote driver using the library [xwiimote](https://github.com/xwiimote/xwiimote).
 It then does matches wiimote motion to screen coordinates and forwards the resulting events